Mukesh K. Singhmar

 Relevant content

 Your email should contain information that is useful and relevant.
 Again, take advantage of the data that is available to you.
 Put a process in place through which your team gets to understand your prospects and customers better – especially their pain points.
-This at an organization level will help you find ways to help your clients better.
+This, at an organizational level, will help you find ways to help your clients better.
 Once you are more aware and you understand the needs of your customers, you will be able to send them content that is relevant and is important to them.
-Your emails then will get the attention that they deserve.
+Your emails, then, will get the attention that they deserve.

 Segment your lists

-On the basis of information that you gather about your customers segment them into categories according to their needs and build personas.
-This way you can address their needs in the best way possible.
+Based on the information you gather about your customers, segment them into categories according to their needs and build personas.
+This way, you can address their needs in the best way possible.
 According to the Data and Marketing Association (DMA), marketers have seen a 760% increase in email revenue from segmented campaigns.

 Isn’t that phenomenal?
-If as a marketer you are able to deliver to people exactly the content that they want, you will very quickly see its impact on sales conversions and in turn revenue.
-In terms of executing on the segmentation, the strategy is to start by using the demographic data, and over time as you are able to collect the behavioral data, plug that into your campaigns as well.
+If, as a marketer, you can deliver to people exactly the content that they want, you will very quickly see its impact on sales conversions and, in turn, revenue.
+In terms of executing on the segmentation, the strategy is to start by using the demographic data, and over time as you can collect the behavioral data, plug that into your campaigns as well.

 Send time optimization

-Let’s face it: if you are a marketer, most emails that you end up sending are promotional.
-Now that’s alright and is pretty normal.
+Let’s face it: if you are a marketer, most emails you send are promotional.
+Now that’s alright and is pretty standard.
 But look at it from the recipient’s perspective.
-For the receiver, it is a non-critical communication and so if the timing is not right either your messages will keep sitting in their inbox or will quickly find their way in the trash folder.
-Because we get too many emails entering our inbox each day, it’s just not possible to pay attention if that email doesn’t pop up at the optimum time.
-So the question is what is a good time?
-There have been a number of studies to find out the answer to this when question.
+For the receiver, it is a non-critical communication, so if the timing is not right, your messages will keep sitting in their inbox or quickly find their way in the trash folder.
+Because we get too many emails entering our inbox daily, paying attention is impossible if that email doesn’t pop up at the optimum time.
+So the question is, what is a good time?
+There have been some studies to find out the answer to this when question.

 Email Inbox Delivery

-This particular study summarized 10 such studies and found that in the B2B world, 10:00 am on Tuesday morning is the best time to send marketing emails.
-That said, if your list has people spread across multiple time zones or you do business internationally – which is very likely the case for a company that is above a certain size – you need to further classify your lists so as to bring them in line with the time zones which are of your recipients.
-You don’t want to send someone an email at 3:00 am in the morning, do you?
+This particular study summarized 10 such studies and found that in the B2B world, 10:00 am on Tuesday is the best time to send marketing emails.
+That said if your list has people spread across multiple time zones or you do business internationally – which is very likely the case for a company that is above a specific size – you need to classify your lists further to bring them in line with the time zones which are of your recipients.
+You don’t want to email someone at 3:00 am, do you?

-Time optimize for the individual recipient: In an ideal world, you’d want to go even further and use the engagement data from your past campaigns and personalize email delivery for each of your recipients.
+Time optimization for the individual recipient: In an ideal world, you’d want to go even further and use the engagement data from your past campaigns and personalize email delivery for each recipient.
 That is to say that each person on your mailing list receives your emails at a time when they are likely to engage with your content in the best possible manner.
-It would prove helpful to even do an A/B test and see what’s really the best time.
-It does take time and resource investment to be able to do that, but it definitely is worth it given the results.
+It would prove helpful even to do an A/B test and see the best time.
+It does take time and resource investment to do that, but it is worth it, given the results.

 Review your campaign and proofread your emails

-One last but critical step is to check and ensure whether you have taken care of everything or not – from the personal element to content, time, and location.
+One last but critical step is to check and ensure that you have taken care of everything – from the personal element to content, time, and location.
 Proofreading your emails is another thing you should always bother about.
-No one appreciates bad grammar and spelling errors, and your emails wouldn’t come across as professional enough for people to pay attention to them.
-At the least, it’ll make an ordinary impression, but even worse is that your prospect and customers may perceive your business as one that’s not serious with customer communication and that’s not great for your reputation.
+No one appreciates terrible grammar and spelling errors, and your emails wouldn’t be professional enough for people to pay attention to them.
+At the least, it’ll make an ordinary impression.
+Still, even worse, your prospects and customers may perceive your business as not serious about customer communication and not great for your reputation.

-These were just a few things that you can look at while personalizing your emails.
-Marketers all over are working to adopt a certain level of personalization – but the more the better.
+These are just a few things you can look at while personalizing your emails.
+Marketers all over are working to adopt a certain level of personalization – but the more, the better.
 Studies after studies have shown that personalization is the solution to improve your engagement rates.
-That’s why 94% of marketers say that the personalization of emails as well as targeted messages is crucial to improving customer engagement rate and business performance.
+That’s why 94% of marketers say that personalizing emails and targeted messages is crucial to improving customer engagement rate and business performance.

 Let’s step towards personalization for better outcomes for your business.
 Happy personalizing!